gillianassi/Portfolio/src/markdown/projects/GEngine.md

 ----------------------
 <br>

-If this is not done, the Null object pattern is used to avoid that the game would crash.
+If this is not done, the Null object pattern is used to avoid crashes.
 In this specific case, NullAudio represents the implementation of this pattern.
 Furthermore, the Decorator pattern can be used to provide a wrapper to supply additional functionality.
 I’ve done this by creating a logged version of the base Audio which, additionally to playing the sound, also logs all function calls.
-This is very usefull for debugging purposes.
+This is very useful for debugging purposes.

 <br>